fluse1367/ulib/README.md

 | ![Maven metadata URL](https://img.shields.io/maven-metadata/v?color=yellow&label=ulib-bungeecord-api&metadataUrl=https%3A%2F%2Fgitlab.com%2Fapi%2Fv4%2Fprojects%2F19415500%2Fpackages%2Fmaven%2Feu%2Fsoftware4you%2Fulib%2Fulib-bungeecord-api%2Fmaven-metadata.xml) | ![Maven metadata URL](https://img.shields.io/maven-metadata/v?color=yellow&label=ulib-bungeecord-api&metadataUrl=https%3A%2F%2Fgitlab.com%2Fapi%2Fv4%2Fprojects%2F26647460%2Fpackages%2Fmaven%2Feu%2Fsoftware4you%2Fulib%2Fulib-bungeecord-api%2Fmaven-metadata.xml) |
 |       ![Maven metadata URL](https://img.shields.io/maven-metadata/v?color=aqua&label=ulib-velocity-api&metadataUrl=https%3A%2F%2Fgitlab.com%2Fapi%2Fv4%2Fprojects%2F19415500%2Fpackages%2Fmaven%2Feu%2Fsoftware4you%2Fulib%2Fulib-velocity-api%2Fmaven-metadata.xml) |       ![Maven metadata URL](https://img.shields.io/maven-metadata/v?color=aqua&label=ulib-velocity-api&metadataUrl=https%3A%2F%2Fgitlab.com%2Fapi%2Fv4%2Fprojects%2F26647460%2Fpackages%2Fmaven%2Feu%2Fsoftware4you%2Fulib%2Fulib-velocity-api%2Fmaven-metadata.xml) |

-## Important Things to Know
+## Things to Know

-- This library depends on recent paper/waterfall versions.
+- This library depends on recent spigot/bungeecord/velocity versions.
 That means it may not work as expected or may not work at all on older server versions.
 You will not receive any support, when using another server version than the one this library is built for. <br><br>
   If you want to use older server versions, consider a cross-version compatibility tool, like